George-Craft/university-projects/smart-burglar-alarm-project2/README.md

 5. Run both whilst connected to the hardware system.

 ## Results
-Results can be found in the results folder of this project.
+Results can be found inside the results folder of this project.